From $80K to $100K per Month: The 6-Month Leadership Transition

 The Executive Summary

-Here’s what’s blocking $100K: she’s still the operator-in-chief, not the strategic leader.
+She’s still the operator-in-chief, not the strategic leader.
 The business can’t scale past $80K because every growth lever requires her judgment, her approval, and her involvement.
 She’s the constraint.

-The path to $100K isn’t more clients or better systems.
-It’s transferring operational authority to her team while she moves into actual founder-level work.
+The path to $100K isn’t more clients or better systems; it’s transferring operational authority to her team while she moves into actual founder-level work.
 Not delegation of tasks—delegation of decision-making power.

 Months 14-15: The Bottleneck Diagnosis